py-smart-gardena/py-smart-gardena/README.md

 #### Mower

 Mowers can be controlled through the API.
-Here is the list of availble information and commands.
+Here is the list of available information and commands.

 ```python
     for mower in location.mowers: